Is AI Audiobook Voice Quality Good Enough for Premium Sales in 2026?

 Where to Distribute AI Audiobooks

 Once your audiobook is generated, distribution is straightforward.
-These platforms accept AI-narrated audiobooks with proper disclosure:
+These platforms explicitly welcome AI-narrated audiobooks with proper disclosure:

-- Google Play Books - Growing marketplace, accepts AI audiobooks.
+- Google Play Books - Welcomes disclosed AI audiobooks.
 52% royalties.
 Non-exclusive

-- Findaway Voices / Spotify - Audiobook aggregator that distributes to 40+ platforms.
+- Findaway Voices / Spotify - Audiobook aggregator that distributes to 40+ platforms and welcomes disclosed AI narration.
 Non-exclusive.
 One upload, everywhere

 - Kobo - Growing audiobook marketplace, especially strong outside the US.
-Accepts AI narration
+Welcomes disclosed AI narration

 - Direct sales - Sell from your own website (Gumroad, Payhip, Shopify) for 92-95% margins.
 Best for established authors with audiences

-The recommended strategy: use Findaway for wide distribution to all platforms, plus direct sales from your website for maximum margin.
+The recommended strategy: use Findaway for wide distribution to the platforms that welcome AI narration, plus direct sales from your website for maximum margin.
 This covers both discovery (marketplace browsers) and retention (email list buyers).

 Revenue Potential: Adding Audio to Your Book